The Healing Effects of Lymphatic Drainage Massage

 Slower recovery after exercise or illness

-This is your body signaling, one of its quieter systems needs help moving things along.
+This is your body signaling that one of its quieter systems needs help moving things along.

 Lymphatic drainage massage uses very light, precise movements that follow the natural pathways of the lymphatic system.
+There’s no deep pressure.
+No muscle manipulation.
+No “working through pain.”
 Instead, the technique encourages lymph fluid to move toward lymph nodes, where it can be filtered and handed over to the liver and kidneys, the organs that do the real detoxification work.

 Improved circulation of lymph fluid: This helps flush out toxins and waste products.

-Reduced swelling and inflammation: Especially helpful after long flights, injury or surgery.
+Reduced swelling and inflammation: Especially helpful after long flights, injury, or surgery.

 Enhanced immune function: By stimulating lymph nodes, the body can better fight infections.